zoho/zohocrm-php-sdk-2.1/README.md

     ```php
     /*
     * Configure the environment
-    * which is of the pattern Domain.Environment
+    * which is of the pattern Domain::Environment
     * Available Domains: USDataCenter, EUDataCenter, INDataCenter, CNDataCenter, AUDataCenter
     * Available Environments: PRODUCTION(), DEVELOPER(), SANDBOX()
     */